This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 FAQs

-You can use our bridging loan calculator to work out how much auction finance may cost you.
+You can use our auction finance calculator to work out how much auction finance may cost you.

 Auction houses usually require a 10% deposit on the auction day.
-The balance is then payable, typically within 28 days.
+The balance is then payable, typically within 28 days, or sometimes within 56 days.

 You do not need to have the entire cash amount to buy a house at auction.
 You will have to pay the deposit and the auctioneer fees on the day of purchase.
 You can pay the remaining amount within 28 days (usually) of the auction date.
 Auction finance can provide the funds needed to meet this requirement.